-Items to include Examples of Tender Instructions b.
-Code of conduct.
-Security officers deployed are to abide by the following Code of Conduct.
-Service Buyer reserves the rights to relieve officers from duty if there is any infringement of these requirements.
-In such cases, it is the Contractor's responsibility to seek replacements at no additional cost to the Service Buyer, failing whic the Service Buyer will have the right to recover the cost for the relieve officers including any cost in relation to the infringement.
+Items to include Examples of Tender Instructions 8) Additional Obligations (continue) b) Code of conduct SOs deployed are to abide by the following Code of Conduct.
+Service Buyer reserves the rights to relieve officers from duty if there is any infringement of requirements, which may otherwise result in serious consequence(s) for the Service Buyer.
+It is also the Contractor's responsibility to seek replacements at no additional cost to the Service Buyer, failing which the Service Buyer will have the right to recover the cost for the relieve officers including any cost in relation to the infringement.
 While on duty, to be in official attire with identifications passes or badges.
 Passes or badges to bear Contractor's company name, officer's photograph and name of the officer.
-To remain alert and vigilant, officers are not to be found sleeping while on duty Remain professional in dealing with persons they come in contact with during their duties.
-Alert the Service Buyer of any law and order, security incidents without delay c.
-Safety and liability.
-Contractor shall at all times observe and comply with all applicable laws and regular in particular those relating to safety, and shall bear all costs and expenses connected with the compliance of s laws and regulations.
+To remain alert and vigilant, officers are not to be found sleeping while on duty.
+Remain professional in dealing with persons they come in contact with during their duties.
+Alert the Service Buyer of any law and order, security incidents without delay. c) Safety and liability Contractor shall at all times observe and comply with all applicable laws and regulations, in particular those relating to safety, and shall bear all costs and expenses connected with the compliance of such laws and regulations.
 Contractor shall take all reasonable safety precautions to mitigate risk when delivering services.
 Such precautions include providing and ensuring the use of protective personal equipment where appropriate.
-Contractor shall effect and maintain adequate policies of insurance in respect of Work Injur Compensation/Employer's Liability and Public Liability. d.
-Conduct of Audit.
-Contractor shall commit to the regular conduct of audits and inspections at Contracted Premises.
+Contractor shall effect and maintain adequate policies of insurance in respect of Work Injury Compensation/Employer's Liability and Public Liability. d) Conduct of audit Contractor shall commit to the regular conduct of audits and inspections at Contracted Premises.
 A monthly audit schedule will be established together with Service Buyer and Contractor shall ensure that activities are carried out in accordance to schedule and in the presence of Service Buyer's representative at no additional cost to Service Buyer.